AirNicco8/multi-lang-transfer-learning/README.md

 ### Downstream Tasks

 After the transfer learning phase we needed suitable tasks to evaluate the performance and/or adaptability of our student models.
 In particular we chose:
 * **Text Similarity:** this is the most straight forward task, since the model already give as output an embedding of a sentence and we can easily calculate any kind of distances between a number of sentence embeddings to estimate similarity.
-This kind of evaluation is done directly in the xxx notebook.
+This kind of evaluation is done directly in the `Project_work.ipynb` notebook.
 Data sources divided for language:
     * <ins>ENG</ins>:
     * <ins>ITA</ins>: